Long term side effects of anal cancer radiotherapy

 Lymphoedema

-Radiotherapy to the lower tummy (pelvis) and to lymph nodes such as the inguinal lymph nodes in the groin can cause scar tissue.
-This can interfere with the flow of lymph and cause a build up of fluid (swelling).
-This is called lymphoedema.
-Swelling may appear in the tummy area, genitals or legs.
+Radiotherapy to the pelvis and to lymph nodes Open a glossary item such as those in the groin (inguinal lymph nodes) can cause scar tissue.
+This can affect the flow of lymph Open a glossary item and cause it to build up causing swelling called lymphoedema.
+After pelvic radiotherapy you can get lymphoedema in the tummy area, genitals or legs.

 Lymphoedema is a chronic condition that can be managed by a lymphoedema specialist.
 If you notice any swelling, speak to your doctor or specialist nurse.
 They can refer you to a lymphoedema service.